Christiaan Eijkman: Greatest work

 Eijkman had been sent to the Dutch East Indies to study beriberi, a disease of the peripheral nerves, but his discovery of the cause was accidental.
 He noticed the symptoms of beriberi in some chickens used in his laboratory when their feed had been altered for a few months.
 During that time, chickens in the laboratory had been fed leftover rice from military rations, until a new cook refused to allow military rice to be fed to civilian animals.
 Rice was then purchased from another source, and the birds soon recovered.
 During the months that the chickens developed beriberi, the feed had been polished rice, and when the birds' diet was switched back to unpolished rice, the birds recovered in a few days.
 Eijkman surmised that polished rice lacked a dietary component found in unpolished rice, and that beriberi was caused by depriving the body of this component, which he called "the anti-beriberi factor".
 Subsequently, Eijkman was able to prove that the disease was not caused by blood contamination, respiratory metabolism, perspiration, or seasonal or temperature variation.
 He suspected the disease was caused by an unknown bacterium.

 Eijkman was unable to continue his research due to ill health, but a study by his friend Adolphe Vorderman confirmed the link between polished rice and the disease.
 Eventually it was determined the missing compound that was causing beriberi was vitamin B_{1}, thiamine.
 Chemist Casimir Funk shortened the term "vital amine" to coin a new word, vitamin.
 For his contributions to the discovery of antineuritic vitamins, Eijkman won the 1929 Nobel Prize for Medicine, sharing the prize with Sir Frederick Hopkins.
 Funk, perhaps unfairly, was never given full credit for his work.

-In addition to his work on beriberi, he occupied himself with other problems such as arach fermentation, and indeed still had time to write two textbooks for his students at the Java Medical School, one on physiology and the other on organic chemistry.
+In addition to his work on beriberi, he occupied himself with other problems such as arrack fermentation, and wrote two textbooks for his students at the Java Medical School, one on physiology and the other on organic chemistry.